MohanGsk/ApplicationInsights-Home/Correlation/Experimental/HttpRequestCorrelationSpec.md

 It is useful at this point to give some examples of what practical impacts would be on various logging systems.

-### A two tiered ID system with a fixed 16 byte top ID and an fixed 8 byte secondary ID.
+### A two tiered ID system with a fixed 16 bytes top ID and a fixed 8 bytes secondary ID.

 For this type of logging system, when writing the ID to the HTTP header, all that is necessary is to conform to the syntax specified about.
 This means encoding the two IDs using Base64 and outputting them separated